 About Bonnie Neubauer

-Here's a short sweet bio:
+Here's a short and sweet bio:

-written in first person because it feels creepy to write about myself in the third person for more than 2 paragraphs!
+written in first person because it feels creepy to write about myself in the third person for more than a few paragraphs!

-I was born June 29, 1958 in Philadelphia, PA to Arnie and Sandy Neubauer.
+I was born June 29, 1958 in Philadelphia, PA to Arnold and Sandy Neubauer.
 Back in those days, Dads paced waiting rooms and, in delivery, Moms were knocked out cold.
 After I was all cleaned up, the nurse brought me in to meet my brown-haired parents.
 When they saw a baby with a full head of thick, curly, bright red-orange hair, my Mom exclaimed, "That's our baby?"
 And so my life began.